 smart girl club: meet princess nokia and two of the most important women in her life

-Destiny Frasqueri, or Princess Nokia to you and I, makes music that’s rooted in the colourful pockets of New York City that raised her and is often inspired by the two women she’s closest to, Gia and Rafa.
+Destiny Frasqueri, or Princess Nokia to you and me, makes music that’s rooted in the colorful pockets of New York City that raised her and often inspired by the two women she’s closest to, Gia and Rafa.

 more from i-D